jahidstm/Netflix-Data-Visualization-Project/README.md

 ![Bar chart of top 10 countries](top10_countries.png)

-### 4. Content Rating
+### 4. Netflix Content: Breakdown by Maturity Rating
-Identification of the percentage of content rating.
+Analysis the percentage breakdown of all content in the Netflix library by its official maturity rating.

 ![Bar chart of top 10 genres](content_rating_pie_chart.png)